kellsaro/loftium-take-home/README.md

 # Loftium Take-Home
+This repository is a solution to a take-home assigment.
+Following you can find the **Take-home description** section.
+Instructions on how it works can be found at the **Solution** section.

+## Take-home description

 In this take-home, we want you to demonstrate your full skillset as if you are already a teammate here at Loftium.
 We've provided a set of requirements that resemble a task you might be given in one of our sprints.
 When you have completed the project, you will make a pull request that will then be code-reviewed by the team.